EESSI/docs/docs/governance/charter.md

 ## 3. Membership
 <!-- Who can join or participate?
 Are there any requirements (e.g., code contributions, voting eligibility)? -->
-There is currently no membership.
+There is currently no registered membership.
 Any individual or institution may participate by using EESSI, contributing to EESSI, making EESSI available on systems managed by them, etc.

 ## 4. Review and Amendment
 Changes to the charter require approval by the Steering Committee.
 See the [relevant section of the Governance](governance.md#voting-by-the-steering-committee).